-- Press the ⊕ button, and use the ▲▼ buttons or turn the ○ dial to select ♣, then press the ⊕ button. - The print selection screen appears. - Press the ▲▼ buttons to select [Print], then press the button. - Printing will start. - If you want to print additional images, repeat Steps 5 and 6 after printing has completed. - After printing has completed, turn off the camera and printer, and unplug the interface cable.
+- Press the 占 button. - ▶ Printing will start and the ♣ button will blink blue. - If you want to print additional images, repeat Steps 5 and 6 after printing has completed. - After printing has completed, turn off the camera and printer, and unplug the interface cable.